browserengineering/book/book/security.md

 ```

 Here, `url` is the new URL to visit, but `self.url` is the URL of the
-page where the request comes from.
+page the request comes from.
 Make sure this line comes at the
 top of `load`, before `self.url` is changed!

 Later, the browser loads styles and scripts with more `request` calls: